google/quiver-dart/README.md

 `StreamRouter` splits a Stream into mulltiple streams based on a set of predicates.

-`CountdownTimer` is a simple countdown timer that fires events in configurable increments.
+`CountdownTimer` is a simple countdown timer that fires events in regular increments.

 `doWhileAsync` and `reduceAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.

+`CreateTimer` and `CreateTimerPeriodic` are typedefs that are useful for passing Timer factories to classes and functions, increasing the testability of code that depends on Timer.

 ## cache.dart